skip to content

 • Most major funders have data sharing policies in which they state that their funded researchers are required to make openly available the data that support research findings.
 Exceptions exist for ethical or legal reasons.
 The University of Cambridge also supports this stance in its Research Data Management Policy Framework and Open Research Position Statement.

-• If your dataset contains data that originate from a different source then you need to check that you have the rights to share these data within your dataset under your chosen licence.
+• If your research data contains data that originate from a different source then you need to check that you have the rights to share these data within your research data under your chosen licence.

-• If your dataset contains information that relates to human subjects then you need to demonstrate that you have consent for data sharing.
+• If your data contains information that relates to human subjects then you need to demonstrate that you have consent for data sharing.

 • See:

-5. Does your dataset incorporate pre-existing data that originate from another source?
+5. Does your research output incorporate pre-existing data that originate from another source?

-If any third-party data, not collected or generated by you or your dataset’s co-authors, is present in your dataset then you need to establish if you have permissions to include these data as part of your research output and, if you do, to reference these data appropriately.
+If any third-party data, not collected or generated by you or your research data's co-authors, is present in your data then you need to establish if you have permissions to include these data as part of your research output and, if you do, to reference these data appropriately.

 More detailed information:

-• If you do not have the rights to share these data then you need to either obtain permission to share the data from the original data owners or redact the data from your dataset, providing metadata to explain the redaction method.
-Either way, you should cite any reused data sources in the dataset’s metadata and in your manuscript.
+• If you do not have the rights to share these data then you need to either obtain permission to share the data from the original data owners or redact the data from your research output, providing metadata to explain the redaction method.
+Either way, you should cite any reused data sources in the research output’s metadata and in your manuscript.

 • See:

-6. Does your dataset contain personal, pseudonymised or anonymised data relating to living humans?
+6. Does your research data contain personal, pseudonymised or anonymised data relating to living humans?

 You will need to provide proof that the consent obtained from your participants regarding data sharing allows you to publish the data in Apollo as open (publicly available) data.